 - With constant power generation, zero carbon emissions;

 - Guaranteed for 25 or even 40 years.

 As for the disadvantages of a photovoltaic installation, the main one is its initial cost.

 Before starting the installation, it is very important to fit and check the individual components.
 It is necessary to analyse, for example:

-- possibility to position the panels (e.g. on the roof or ground)
+- the possibility of positioning the panels (e.g. on the roof or ground);

-Photovoltaic installer - what he does and his qualifications
+Photovoltaic installer - what does he do and his qualifications?

 The work in photovoltaics is to adapt a residential, public or commercial building to take solar energy and convert it into electricity.
 On the technical side, this involves installing the panels, connecting them to an inverter and connecting everything to the electrical system.